auth0/docs/articles/quickstart/webapp/express/01-login.md

 });
 ```

-For additional configuration options visit the [API documentation](https://auth0.github.io/express-openid-connect).
+For additional configuration options visit the <a href="https://auth0.github.io/express-openid-connect" target="_blank">API documentation</a>.

 :::note
 You can generate a suitable string for `LONG_RANDOM_STRING` using `openssl rand -hex 32` on the command line.
 :::

 ## Login
 A user can now log into your application by visiting the `/login` route provided by the library.
-If you are running your project on `localhost:3000` that link would be [`http://localhost:3000/login`](http://localhost:3000/login).
+If you are running your project on `localhost:3000` that link would be <a href="http://localhost:3000/login" target="_blank">`http://localhost:3000/login`</a>.

 ## Display User Profile
 To display the user's profile, your application should provide a protected route.